softworkz/embyuserwiki/Running-Emby-Server-as-a-Windows-Service.md

 * Download [NSSM](http://nssm.cc/).
 * Copy nssm.exe to C:\Windows\system32
+* Alternatively, if you'd prefer not to put it in system32, you can put it anywhere and then add it to the system PATH variable.
 * Open command prompt as admin and type "nssm install" to open the NSSM user interface.

 Follow [this guide](http://nssm.cc/usage) to create your Windows Service, but incorporate the following changes: